cvs-health/testilo/README.md

 node call script id
 ```

-In this statement, replace `id` with an ID for the script, such as `headings`.
+In this statement, replace `id` with an ID for the script, such as `headings1`, consisting of ASCII alphanumeric characters.

 If specifying issues:
 - Replace `ticnn` with the base, such as `tic99`, of the name of an issue classification file in the `score` subdirectory of the `FUNCTIONDIR` directory.